Logical Operators

 Imagine you want to decide whether to go outside.
 You might think: "I'll go out if it's sunny and warm, or if it's not raining."
 This everyday reasoning is very similar to how you combine conditions in JavaScript using logical operators.

-- The &&operator means and, both conditions must be true;
+&&operator means and, both conditions must be true; - The

-- The ||operator means or, at least one condition must be true;
+||operator means or, at least one condition must be true; - The

-- The !operator means not, it flips a condition to its opposite.
+!operator means not, it flips a condition to its opposite.

 123456789let isSunny = true; let isWarm = false; let isRaining = false; if ((isSunny && isWarm) || !isRaining) { console.log("You can go outside!"); } else { console.log("Better stay indoors."); }